yaneury/allocators/README.md

-# Dynamic Memory Toolkit (libdmt)
+# Dynamic Memory Toolkit

-A modern C++ library offering highly tunable dynamic memory allocators configurable at compile-time.
+A header-only C++ library offering several general purpose memory allocators configurable at compile-time.

+__This library is in the early stages of development and is not ready for general consumption.__